About Manitoba

 Learn more about the middle province of Canada before your visit.

+Manitoba has deep cultural roots and strong Indigenous heritage.
 A visit to Manitoba means travelling through Treaty 1, 2, 3, 4 and 5 Territory and through communities who are signatories to Treaties 6 and 10.
 It encompasses the original lands of the Anishinaabeg, Anishininewuk, Dakota Oyate, Denesuline and Nehethowuk Nations and is the Homeland of the Red River Métis.
+Northern Manitoba includes lands that were and are the ancestral lands of the Inuit.

 Manitoba's ongoing existence is thanks to Indigenous ancestors and their present-day relatives, who continue to love and care for the land.
-Use this page to learn some helpful background information before you begin your Manitoba adventure.
+Read more about Manitoba’s Treaty Areas before you visit.

 Etymology